isaacgounton/short-video-maker/README.md

 ## MCP server

-## Server URLs
+### Server URLs

 `/mcp/sse`

 `/mcp/messages`

-## Available tools
+### Available tools

 - `create-short-video` Creates a short video - the LLM will figure out the right configuration.
 If you want to use specific configuration, you need to specify those in you prompt.
-- `get-video-status` Somewhat useless, it’s meant for checking the status of the video, but since the AI agents aren’t really good with the concept of time, you’ll probably will end up using the REST API for that anyway.
+- `get-video-status` Somewhat useless, it's meant for checking the status of the video, but since the AI agents aren't really good with the concept of time, you'll probably will end up using the REST API for that anyway.
+- `list-tts-providers` List all available TTS (Text-to-Speech) providers
+- `list-voices-for-provider` List all available voices for a specific TTS provider
+- `list-all-voices` List all available voices across all TTS providers with provider mapping
+- `get-predefined-voices-by-language` Get predefined voice recommendations organized by language and provider

+### Available resources

+- `voice-provider-guide` Complete guide for TTS voice and provider combinations with usage examples and best practices

 # REST API